Module 5: The Synapse#

 If inhibition outweighs excitation → no action potential occurs.
 This is the basic way neurons compute information.

-5.5.3 How Synaptic Summation Generates Biopotential Signals (EEG, ECG, EMG, EOG)#
+5.6.3 How Synaptic Summation Generates Biopotential Signals (EEG, ECG, EMG, and EOG)#

 Mechanism: Botox is produced by the bacterium Clostridium botulinum and works by cleaving specific SNARE proteins (primarily SNAP-25).